viveknigam3003/canvas-editor/README.md

 * Powerful keyboard shortcuts for accessibility
 * Dark mode
 * Multiple color space canvas - sRGB and Display-P3
+* Filters and styling - like reflection and shadows

 ## Upcoming features
 * Rearranging of layers & groups